 They focus on physical and human geography.

-- Paper 3 is the fieldwork paper.
+- Paper 3 is based on fieldwork skills and UK Challenges.

 Who is the course for?